 On the day of hospitality opening again in mid-April, Tesco took out whole page adverts across UK print media urging people to not shop with them but to head to their local pub or restaurant and support the hospitality industry.

-An expertly judged and timed advert which captured the mood of the nation perfectly.
+An expertly judged and timed advert that captured the mood of the nation perfectly.

 For me, it’s John Lewis’s reaction on social media to Boris’s flat refurb debacle.
 Really clever use of playing the anti-hero.